JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part1-3.md

 ## Save the PDF and Embeddings to the Azure SQL Database

-In this section we will create logic to save to the database tables we just created, some utility code to parse a PDF file using **PdfPig**, use a local embeddings model to generate text embedding for parts of the PDF file and then save all that to the database.
+In this section we will create the logic to save to the database tables we just created, some utility code to parse a PDF file using **PdfPig**, use a local embeddings model to generate text embedding for parts of the PDF file and then save all that to the database.
 By the end of this section, we will be able to run the application to parse, embed and save a PDF file.

 Often times when using EF Core you will use a repository pattern class to wrap all the database logic.
 We will be doing something similar, I am just calling it **DocumentService**.